 Chuy’s Gluten Free Menu: 26 Items Ranked by Mexican Chef (Secret Menu)

-On a black bowl is a Mexican food from Chuy's gluten free menu, made with chicken meat, spices, cheese, and tortilla chips and placed on a wooden surface.
+A black bowl contains Mexican food from the gluten-free menu of Chuy's, featuring chicken meat, spices, cheese, and tortilla chips, placed on a wooden surface.

-Chuy’s gluten free menu is not obvious at first glance because much of the menu is comprised of tacos, quesadillas, and fajitas.11
+Chuy’s gluten free menu is not obvious at first glance because much of the menu is comprised of tacos, quesadillas, and fajitas.1

 However, with a firm understanding of what’s GF and what’s not, a Mexican chef ranks all 14 gluten free items and lists them on the secret menu to take the guesswork out of ordering GF at Chuy’s.